Hammer Strength MTS Iso-Lateral Decline Press

 2. Hold the handle and adjust your position so that your elbows are at about a 90-degree angle.

-3. Slightly puff out your chest and squeeze your shoulder blades together to prepare for proper engagement of your chest muscles.
+3. Slightly puff out your chest and squeeze your shoulder blades together to prepare for engaging your chest muscles effectively.

 Proper Form

-1. Tense your chest and push the handles forward, almost fully extending your arms.
+1. With your chest engaged, push the handles forward to almost fully extend your arms.

-2. Do not fully lock your elbows, and hold for a moment at the point where your lower chest contracts.
+2. Do not fully lock your elbows, and hold briefly at the point where your lower chest contracts.

 3. While feeling the stimulation in your chest, slowly return the handles to the starting position.